Modding a Flashforge Guider II 3D Printer - Part 1

 This is an “official” modification, provided as a kit by Flashforge

-one can easily apply to the II
+variants one can easily buy and apply to II

 This is a useful quality-of-life improvement, but not groundbreaking.